openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 For the composite KEM schemes defined in {{kem-alg-specs}} the following procedure MUST be used to compute the KEK that wraps a session key.
 The construction is a key derivation function compliant to Section 4 of {{SP800-56C}}, based on SHA3-256.
-It is given by the following algorithm, which computes the key encryption key `KEK` that is used to wrap, i.e., encrypt, the session key.
+It is given by the following algorithm, which computes the key encryption key `KEK` that is used to wrap (that is, encrypt) the session key.

     //   multiKeyCombine(